 That’s cool.
 Thank you for the interview, Scott!

-Special thanx to SPEED PROMOTIONS for photopass and setting this interview up !!
+Special thanks to SPEED PROMOTIONS for the photo pass and for setting this interview up !!

 MORE PHOTOS FROM THIN LIZZY SHOW